 How To Play Hive -A Two Person Strategy Game

-Do you enjoy a quick strategic game that makes you think and doesn’t take too long to learn?
+Do you enjoy a quick 2 player strategic game that makes you think and doesn’t take too long to learn?
 Hive is the perfect fit.

-Hive is perfect for playing with your kids, your partner, or a fellow board game lover.
+Hive is perfect for playing with your kids, your partner, or a fellow board game lover and a protable game for an adventure.
 This bug-themed battle of wits will have everyone hooked in minutes.

-In this guide, we’ll walk you through how to play Hive, what makes it so entertaining, and why it’s a must-have for family game night.
+In this guide, we’ll walk you through how to play Hive, what makes it so entertaining, and why it’s a must-have for next date night.

 What Is Hive?